Skip to main content

 3

 Toggle Boost Links on.
-You'll see options to configure which pages should receive boosted links.
+You'll see options to configure which money pages should receive boosted links.

 4

-Choose pages based on GSC position (we recommend 4-15), impressions, or revenue.
+Choose money pages based on GSC position (we recommend 4-15), revenue per session, or conversion rate.
 You can also manually select specific pages.

 5